marchoeppner/gmo-check/docs/usage.md

 You can specify either one, or both: `--tools 'vsearch,bwa2'`

 Which tool chain is the best choice?
-Well, technically both options give near-identical results.
+Well, technically both options give near-identical results in our tests.
 So in this case `vsearch` would be the better option since it runs significantly faster.
 However, this pipeline is designed to (theoretically) handle many more types of genetic variants, not all of which are necessarily detectable without a proper variant calling.
 This is why the `bwa2` option exists - future proofing.

 ### `--reference_base` [default = null ]